 Field Description Client Information Client name Your company's name.
 Legal Name Your company's legal name.
 Country of residence Your company's country of residence.
-Visa BID Your issuer's Visa Business Identifier (BID).
-Mastercard Primary ICA Number Your issuer's primary ICA, as registered with Mastercard.
-Mastercard Company Name (Issuer) Your issuer's Company Name, as registered with Mastercard.
-Mastercard Company ID (CID) Your issuer's Company ID, as registered with Mastercard.
-Thredd Programme Manager ID Your Thredd Program ID or code Default language The default language for the 3D Secure screens.
+Visa BID Your issuer's (BIN sponsor) Visa Business Identifier (BID).
+Mastercard Primary ICA Number Your issuer's (BIN sponsor) primary ICA, as registered with Mastercard.
+Mastercard Company Name (Issuer) Your issuer's (BIN sponsor) Company Name, as registered with Mastercard.
+Mastercard Company ID (CID) Your issuer's (BIN sponsor) Company ID, as registered with Mastercard.
+Thredd Program Manager ID Your Thredd Program ID or code Default language The default language for the 3D Secure screens.
 Other languages List any additional languages you support.
 See Language Support.
 SMS Sender ID The text that appears as the name of the sender of the SMS OTP for validation.
 This can be up to 11 alphanumeric characters with no spaces.
 Are you self-issuing?
-Whether your organisation is set up as an issuer.
-Select YES or NO. Issuer name The name of your issuer.
+Whether your organisation is set up as an issuer (BIN sponsor).
+Select YES or NO. Issuer (BIN sponsor) name The name of your issuer (BIN sponsor).
 Is Compliance Manager required?
 The Compliance Manager is a Cardinal application which provides tools to identify transactions that require Strong Customer Authentication (SCA), and enables you to configure rules for handling these transactions.
-This option is mainly relevant to Issuers in the European Economic Area (EEA) and in other regions who want to conform to the Second Payment Services Directive (PSD2).
+This option is mainly relevant to Issuers (BIN sponsors) in the European Economic Area (EEA) and in other regions who want to conform to the Second Payment Services Directive (PSD2).
 See Creating Rules in Compliance Manager.